-Fresh, crisp, and crunchy, this Chinese Chicken Salad Recipe is a mix of juicy shredded chicken, fried wontons, mixed greens, and the very best homemade Asian sesame vinaigrette.
-Enjoy this easy and delicious chicken salad as a satisfying lunch or light and refreshing dinner.
+This Chinese Chicken Salad is fresh, crisp, crunchy, and a million times healthier and more delicious than your favorite restaurant.
+Made with juicy shredded chicken, fried wontons, mixed greens, and the very best homemade Asian sesame vinaigrette, enjoy this easy chicken salad as a satisfying lunch or light and refreshing dinner.

 The Chinese Chicken Salad, also known as, Oriental Chicken Salad or Asian Chicken Salad, is a popular entree salad served throughout the United States.
 Despite a name implying that it has its origins from China, it is, in fact, a melting pot of ideas, recipes, and ingredients believed to have originated in California at a restaurant called Madame Wu’s in Santa Monica.

-The first time I ever ate a Chinese Chicken Salad was at The Cheesecake Factory well over a decade ago.
-Piled so high with crispy rice noodles, I couldn’t understand how one person could possibly eat such a salad (yet, I did, and have many many times).
+The first time that I ever ate a Chinese Chicken Salad was at The Cheesecake Factory well over a decade ago.
+Piled so high with crispy rice noodles, I didn’t understand how one person could eat a salad so big (yet, I did, and have many many times).

 Typically made with ingredients such as lettuce, cabbage, chicken, and some kind of fried wonton or rice noodle, the ingredients may range from simple to complex depending on restaurant and preference.

-With heavy Asian influence in the vinaigrette, you’ll find ingredients like sesame oil, rice vinegar, soy sauce, ginger, and garlic.
+With the dressing ingredients heavily influenced by Asian flavors, in this vinaigrette, you’ll find things like sesame oil, rice vinegar, soy sauce, ginger, and garlic.

-Like, it looks just ok on the outside, but you take a bite and whoa!
-The crunch combined with the mouthwateringly good vinaigrette, you literally won’t ever want to stop eating.
+And while it may look just ok on the outside, just take a bite… The crunch combined with the mouthwateringly good vinaigrette, you won’t ever want to stop eating.

 Chinese Chicken Salad Ingredients

-- Cabbage.
-I always include green cabbage in any Chinese Chicken Salad that I make.
-It’s crunchy and it is the perfect green for meal prepping (because, yes.
-This salad gets an A+ for meal prep).
-The trick is shredding is super thin so that you don’t get big fat bites of raw cabbage (unless you’re into that).
+I always include green cabbage because it’s crunchy, sturdy, and it is the perfect green for meal prepping.
+The trick is shredding it super thin so that you don’t get big fat bites of raw cabbage (unless you’re into that).

 Other delicious goodies you can add, mix, and combine to make your very own Chinese Chicken Salad recipe-